 from an individual, community or organisation in recognition of an individual or organisational service (e.g. a box of chocolates, a framed picture).
 Such gifts will normally be shared or displayed on OPCC premises and not retained by individuals.
 These items will be recorded.

 gifts from overseas governments or organisations (e.g. plaques, shields, commemorative items).
-These items will be recorded
+These items will be recorded.

 of a trivial or inexpensive nature, for example, diaries, calendars, pens, stationery, key rings, or other small gifts offered during a courtesy visit.
 These items will not be recorded.